RangerMauve/dat-store/README.md

 [Service]
 Type=simple
 # Check that dat-store is present at this location
-# If it's not, replace the path with it's location
+# If it's not, replace the path with its location
 ExecStart=/usr/bin/dat-store run-service
 Restart=always